Web storage: Nomenclature

 The W3C draft is titled "Web Storage".
 "DOM storage" has also been a commonly used name, though it is becoming less so; for example the "DOM Storage" web articles of the Mozilla and Microsoft developer sites have been replaced with "Web Storage" articles.

 The "DOM" in DOM storage does not literally refer to the Document Object Model.
 According to the W3C, "The term DOM is used to refer to the API set made available to scripts in Web applications, and does not necessarily imply the existence of an actual Document object..."

 Web storage management

-Storage of web storage objects is enabled by default in current versions of all supporting web browsers, with browser vendors providing ways for users to natively enable or disable web storage, or clear the web storage "cache".
+Storage of web storage objects is enabled by default in current versions of all supporting web browsers, with browser vendors providing ways for users natively to enable or disable web storage, or clear the web storage "cache".
 Similar controls over web storage are also available through 3rd party browser extensions.
 Each browser stores Web storage objects differently: